p-chan5/EasyPulse/README.md

 Normalizes the volume based on a `Target` | `Reset History` re-evaluates this operation (refresh) | `Maximum History` is arbitrary.

-### LIMITER / MAXIMIZER 👂️
+### LIMITER | MAXIMIZER 👂️

-Prevents the signal from exceeding 0 dB and becoming distorted | `Threshold` can replace `Autogain` in exchange for messing up dynamics.
+They prevent the signal from exceeding 0 dB and becoming distorted | `Threshold` can replace `Autogain` in exchange for messing up dynamics.

 ### LEVEL METER 🔊️